johanmodin/poe-timeless-jewel-multitool/README.md

 The bot does not store information on how the key stones are transformed.

 #### Site
 A (very) simple site for searching through the database of jewels for specific mods is available in the site folder.
-It is run with `python3 run_site.py` and heading to [127.0.0.1:8080].
+It is run with `python3 run_site.py` and hosted [locally](127.0.0.1:8080).
 It allows searching for mods by comparing the levenshtein distance to known mods as well as weighting them such that mods with widely different value magnitudes can be summed together in a meaningful way.

 ![alt text](https://github.com/johanahlqvist/poe-timeless-jewel-recorder/blob/master/site_example.png)